Woman was humiliated when American Airlines made her wrap a blanket over her summer outfit, lawyer says

 "We were concerned about Dr. Rowe's comments, and reached out to her and our team at the Kingston airport to gather more information about what occurred.
 We apologize to Dr. Rowe and her son for their experience, and have fully refunded their travel.
 We are proud to serve customers of all backgrounds and are committed to providing a positive, safe travel experience for everyone who flies with us," Gilson said in a statement.

-Rowe, a Houston family medicine doctor, said her 8-year-old son "was devastated" by the incident and took the blanket once they were seated and covered his face, Berg said.
+Rowe, a Houston family medicine doctor, said her 8-year-old son "was devastated" by the incident and took the blanket once they were seated and covered his face, her attorney Geoffrey Berg said.
 He was in tears when she checked on him, Berg said.

 Berg said American Airlines "has been provided the opportunity to do the right thing," and that includes taking steps to "make sure that people aren't treated this way, in particular women of color."
 He said Rowe is contemplating a lawsuit against the airline.

-Gilson told CNN that the airline is planning to hire a chief inclusion and diversity officer, but did not say if that was related to this recent incident.
+Gilson told CNN that the airline is planning to hire a chief inclusion and diversity officer but did not say whether that was related to this recent incident.

-American Airlines ordered all of its employees to take anti-racism training after the NAACP issued a travel advisory in October 2017, warning African-American travelers the airline "could subject them to disrespectful, discriminatory or unsafe conditions."
+American Airlines ordered all of its employees to take anti-racism training after the NAACP issued a travel advisory in October 2017 warning African American travelers that the airline "could subject them to disrespectful, discriminatory or unsafe conditions."

 Related Content